 Natural gas plays a vital role in the Irish energy system

-Natural gas delivers a large proportion of the electricity we use to run our homes and businesses.
-It provides flexible and cost effective energy when renewable energy generation is low.
+The gas network generates a large proportion of the electricity we use to run our homes and businesses.
+It provides flexible energy security when intermittent renewable energy generation is low.

 Cleaner compared to other fuels

 Natural gas is cleaner compared to other conventional fuel types when generating electricity.
 In comparison, coal and peat powered generators release heavy levels of greenhouse gas emissions.
 Natural gas produces 67% less emissions than peat, and 61% less than coal.
 View how much cleaner gas is on this chart.*

 It is vital for Ireland to use renewable sources for power generation.
 However, intermittent renewable sources, such as wind and solar, can create gaps in energy supply levels.
 Gas-fired power plants provide the flexible and reliable back up needed to meet electricity demand.

 View the pie chart to see the mix of fuels that produced Ireland’s electricity in July 2018.**